-Kaabo Wolf Warrior 11 Review: Highlights
+Kaabo Wolf Warrior 11 Review: Overview

-The Wolf Warrior 11 is monstrous cross between a downhill mountain bike, electric scooter, and motocross racer.
+The Wolf Warrior 11 is a monstrous cross between a downhill mountain bike, electric scooter, and motocross racer.
 Sporting many of the exact components from a Dualtron Thunder, it’s currently a steal at Fluid Freeride.

 The defining features of the Wolf Warrior are both the giant front hydraulic fork that looks like it was pulled off a stout downhill mountain bike and the tubular frame that wraps around the scooter like an exoskeleton.
 Though designed for off-road, the scooter is also adept on the tarmac with road tires available as a stock option.

 While the structural components of the Wolf Warrior 11 were designed and made exclusively by Kaabo, the guts and brains of this electric scooter are straight from MiniMotors.
-The motors, controller, and EYE3 display are all borrowed from the Dualtron Thunder.
+The controller and EYE3 display are all borrowed from the Dualtron Thunder.
 This means this Hulk-like scooter has the power and credentials to back up its fierce looks.

-Review of Wolf Warrior 11 Performance
+Kaabo Wolf Warrior 11 Review

 The dual electric motors, both manufactured by MiniMotors and used in the Dualtron Thunder, provide 2400 watts of continuous power and a combined peak power output of 5400 watts.